Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

 Another kind of lifting is presented by Salay~et~al.~\cite{salay2014lifting}.
 This work is about lifting model transformations instead of constraints.
 Yet it is also interesting to be mentioned here, since the authors' notion of lifting is similar to ours: after a lifted model transformation is applied, the resulting product-line will yield the same variants, as if the original transformation would have been applied to those.
-The closest work we know was done by Czarnecki~et~al. in~\cite{czarnecki2006verifying}.
-Here OCL invariants are used for the specification of correctness constraints.
-Instead of being lifted, the semantics of the OCL constraint is redefined there.
-A result of checking the constraint is not a single Boolean value, but all possible values with presence conditions each.
-These presence conditions can then again be checked for consistency with the model's presence condition.
-The approach of these authors is different and in contrast to our work, the analysis method is fixed and limited to the capabilities of OCL checkers.